Parameter-Efficient Fine-Tuning of DINOv2 for Large-Scale Font Classification: Dataset

 \subsection{Font Selection}

-We source fonts from the Google Fonts open-source repository.\footnote{\url{https://github.com/google/fonts}} From the full catalog, we select a curated set of 31 base font families spanning diverse typographic categories: sans-serif (e.g., Inter, Roboto, Poppins, DM Sans), serif (e.g., Crimson Pro, Playfair Display, Merriweather), monospace (JetBrains Mono), and display faces (e.g., Ultra, Big Shoulders Text).
-Selection was guided by three criteria: (1)~\emph{prevalence in modern design tooling}---we prioritized fonts frequently used in Figma, Dribbble, and similar platforms for website and mobile design; (2)~\emph{visual distinctiveness}---we excluded near-duplicate families that differ only in minor metrics to keep classes well-separated; and (3)~\emph{representativeness of high-quality digital design}---the set reflects the typographic choices typical of professional web and mobile interfaces.
+We source fonts from the Google Fonts open-source repository.\footnote{\url{https://github.com/google/fonts}} From the full catalog, we select a curated set of 32 base font families spanning diverse typographic categories: sans-serif (e.g., Inter, Roboto, Poppins, DM Sans), serif (e.g., Crimson Pro, Playfair Display, Merriweather), monospace (JetBrains Mono), and display faces (e.g., Ultra, Big Shoulders Text).
+Selection was guided by three criteria: (1)~\emph{prevalence in modern design tooling}---we selected fonts commonly encountered in Figma, Dribbble, and similar platforms, based on the authors' experience building production design tools for website and mobile design; (2)~\emph{visual distinctiveness}---we excluded near-duplicate families that differ only in minor metrics to keep classes well-separated; and (3)~\emph{representativeness of high-quality digital design}---the set reflects the typographic choices typical of professional web and mobile interfaces.
 Many of these families include variable font axes (primarily weight), and we enumerate each axis variation as a separate class.
 This produces a total of 394 distinct font variants for classification.